Samizo-AITL/ai-control-safety-package/index.md

 This package is provided as a **limited-scope design review and consulting service**
 focused on **architecture, responsibility, and safety logic**.

-The following fees reflect:
-- Design-level assessment only (no implementation or coding)
-- No certification, operational guarantee, or liability assumption
-- Time-bounded, clearly scoped engagement
-- Explicit Go / Conditional Go / No-Go judgment where applicable

 ### Service Menu

 - **AI Control Risk Review**
   from **JPY 50,000 – 100,000**
-  *(Architecture review, responsibility definition, Go / No-Go judgment)*

 - **Safety Envelope Design**
   from **JPY 100,000 – 300,000**
-  *(Operational boundary definition, supervisory logic, enforcement actions)*

 - **Recovery Control Design**
   from **JPY 150,000 – 400,000**
-  *(Recovery triggers, fallback structure, deterministic re-entry design)*

-Fees depend on system complexity, documentation availability,
+Fees depend on system complexity and documentation quality.
-and required depth of review.

 ---

 ## Where to start

 If you are unsure where to begin,
-**AI Control Risk Review** is recommended as the first step.
+**[AI Control Risk Review](https://samizo-aitl.github.io/ai-control-safety-package/packages/risk-review.html)** is recommended as the first step.

 ---

-## Who should use this

-- Control engineers under pressure to introduce AI / LLM
-- Technical leads responsible for safety and reliability
-- Teams requiring a defensible **Go / No-Go** decision
-- Organizations that must explain **why AI is limited or disabled**

----

 ## Contact

-For design reviews or inquiries:

 📧 [shinichi.samizo2@gmail.com](mailto:shinichi.samizo2@gmail.com)
 🌐 [samizo-aitl.github.io](https://samizo-aitl.github.io/)